richeytastic/r3d/README.md

 # r3d

 Provides data structures and algorithms for working with 3D triangulated data.

-For IO and visualisation, please see the [r3dio](../../../r3dio) and [r3dvis](../../../r3dvis) libraries.
+For IO and visualisation, see the [r3dio](../../../r3dio) and [r3dvis](../../../r3dvis) libraries.

+Download [libbuild](https://github.com/richeytastic/libbuild) for easy build and install of this library.

 ## Prerequisites
 - [Boost](http://www.boost.org) 1.73+ (reqs. building of shared libs)